ghost-goblin/SQL/README.md

 ## Postgres
 A powerful and open source object-relational database where you can model any data and their relationships using tables, keys, constaints and triggers.
-Postgres itself is a database server.
+Postgres itself is a database _server_ and there are several ways to connect to the database; GUIs, CLIs and ORMs (**Object–relational Mapping**, programming technique for converting data between incompatible types of systems by creationg a "virtual object database" using object-oriented programming languages).

 ## Some of The Most Important SQL Commands
 * `SELECT` - extracts data from a database